 Land of Lincoln Legal Assistance Foundation, Inc.

-New Program - Free Legal Aid for Illinois Service Members and Veterans
+Free Legal Aid for Illinois Service Members and Veterans

 Low and moderate-income service members and their families are eligible for free legal services.